jedg75/Projects/README.md

 Hello !

-You can find in this repository projects I have been working on.
+You can find in this repository, projects I have been working on.

 For the data projects, you can find a link to the presentation of each projects at the beginning of the notebook.